 What do you think the next big vaccine breakthrough will be?

-I think the next big breakthrough will be a meningococcal vaccine that contains cross-reactive proteins that protect against all 5 prevalent serogroups; specifically, serogroups , A, C, Y, W, and B. Although the incidence of meningococcal disease in infants and adolescents has declined in the last 10 years, this is still and important disease to prevent.
-The current meningococcal vaccine doesn’t contain a polysaccharide that protects against serogroup B, the most important cause of disease in infants and young children and an important cause of disease in adolescents.
+I think the next big breakthrough will be a meningococcal vaccine that contains cross-reactive proteins that protect against all 5 prevalent serogroups; specifically, serogroups , A, C, Y, W, and B. Although the incidence of meningococcal disease in infants and adolescents has declined in the last 10 years, this is still an important disease to prevent.
+The current meningococcal vaccine doesn’t contain a polysaccharide that protects against serogroup B, the most important cause of disease in infants and young children, and an important cause of disease in adolescents.

 Which up and coming vaccine technologies do you think show the most promise?

 My fantasy vaccine technology would be microencapsulation.
 There is no reason why all vaccines couldn’t be given by mouth.
 This would address the most common concern parents have: painful injections.
 Microcapsules could be constructed to survive the acid-protease environment of the mouth and stomach and be made in such a way that antigen release could occur in the small intestine, which is a rich source of B cells, T cells, and antigen presenting cells.
 Also, microcapsules could be targeted to specific antigen-presenting cells depending on the type of immune response desired.

 Do you believe that vaccine manufacturing will eventually move to an entirely cell-based manufacturing?
 If so, what do you think will be the hurdles that must be overcome to make this happen?